pixer415/State-Royale/README.md

 (An "ffmpeg_output_msg.txt" file will also be created next to the .jar.
 This is the console output of ffmpeg.)

-TO-DO
+# TO-DO
-Make an actually good CLI interface using org.apache.commons.cli Add a GUI element of some sort
+- Make an actually good CLI interface using org.apache.commons.cli
+- Add a GUI element of some sort
-Add display options for the output videos
+- Add display options for the output videos
-CREDITS
-Political map data is provided by the GADM project, version 2.8.

-Global Administrative Areas (boundaries).
-University of Berkeley, Museum of Vertebrate Zoology and the International Rice Research Institute (2012).

-Elevation data is provided by the Wolfram Knowledge base with data from © OpenStreetMap contributors.

-Wolfram Research, Inc., Wolfram|Alpha Knowledgebase, Champaign, IL (2021).
-Map data from Wolfram Knowledgebase with data from © OpenStreetMap contributors: http://www.openstreetmap.org/copyright

-Real-ESRGAN was used to upscale the elevation image.

-Satellite imagery is provided by NASA's "Blue Marble Next Generation" Visible Earth project.
-The world image from August 2004 is used.

-The Pixeled font was made by OmegaPC777 on Dafont.com.

-The KdTree implementation was created by Jilocasin on GitHub.